House of Wittelsbach: Kingdom of Bavaria, 1806–1918

 Under Maximilian's descendants, Bavaria became the third most powerful German state, behind only Prussia and Austria.
-It was also far-and-away the most powerful secondary state.
 When the German Empire was formed in 1871, Bavaria became the new empire's second most powerful state after Prussia.
-The Wittelsbachs reigned as kings of Bavaria until 1918.
-On 12 November 1918 Ludwig III issued the Anif declaration (German: Anifer Erklärung) at Anif Palace, Austria, in which he released his soldiers and officials from their oath of loyalty to him and ended the 738-year rule of the House of Wittelsbach in Bavaria.
+The Wittelsbachs reigned as kings of Bavaria until the German Revolution of 1918–1919.
+On 12 November 1918 Ludwig III issued the Anif declaration (German: Anifer Erklärung) at Anif Palace in Austria, in which he released his soldiers and officials from their oath of loyalty to him and ended the 738-year rule of the House of Wittelsbach in Bavaria.
 The republican movement thereupon declared a republic.